-- Filing Chapter 13 after Chapter 13: two years.
+- Filing chapter 13 after chapter 13: Two years.

-- Filing Chapter 13 after Chapter 7: four years.
+- Filing chapter 13 after chapter 7: Four years.

-- Filing Chapter 7 after Chapter 13: six years.
+- Filing chapter 7 after chapter 13: Six years.

-- Filing Chapter 7 after Chapter 7: eight years.
+- Filing chapter 7 after chapter 7: Eight years.

-How soon can you file for Chapter 13 after Chapter 7 bankruptcy?
+How soon can you file for chapter 13 after chapter 7 bankruptcy?

-Should I file for Chapter 13 after filing for Chapter 7?
+Should I file for chapter 13 after filing for chapter 7?

-If you file Chapter 13 at least four years after filing Chapter 7, you can have a very low monthly Chapter 13 payment plan and receive a full discharge of all remaining balances after you complete the three- to five-year plan.
-For example, you could pay as little as $100 a month for three years inside of Chapter 13, paying very little to your creditors and yet still discharging the remaining balances owed.
+If you file chapter 13 at least four years after filing chapter 7, you can have a very low monthly chapter 13 payment plan and receive a full discharge of all remaining balances after you complete the three- to five-year plan.
+For example, you could pay as little as $100 a month for three years inside of chapter 13, paying very little to your creditors and yet still discharging the remaining balances owed.

-“This may be a good option for people who have student loan debt, certain types of income tax debt and child support payments to make,” says Sean Fox, president of Freedom Debt Relief.
+“This may be a good option for people who have student loan debt, certain types of income tax debt and child support payments to make,” said Sean Fox, president of Freedom Debt Relief.
 “These things cannot get discharged in a Chapter 7 bankruptcy.”

-When is filing for Chapter 13 after Chapter 7 a good idea?
+When is filing for chapter 13 after chapter 7 a good idea?

-Here are some common reasons you might file for Chapter 13 after filing for Chapter 7:
+Here are some common reasons you might file for chapter 13 after filing for chapter 7:

-- Back taxes: If you discharge all your debts but still have back taxes that weren’t dischargeable, Chapter 13 will give you five years to pay those taxes.
+- Back taxes: If you discharge all your debts but still have back taxes that weren’t dischargeable, chapter 13 will give you five years to pay those taxes.

-- Student debt: You may also use the five years provided under Chapter 13 to pay back items such as student debt or alimony arrears that weren’t discharged in your Chapter 7 case.
-“If you have large amounts of student loans, filing for Chapter 13 allows you to avoid wage garnishments,” says Rosenblum.
-“Rather than making your regular student loan payment, you make your Chapter 13 plan payment, which will be lower.”
+- Student debt: You may also use the five years provided under chapter 13 to pay back items such as student debt or alimony arrears that weren’t discharged in your chapter 7 case.
+“If you have large amounts of student loans, filing for chapter 13 allows you to avoid wage garnishments,” says Rosenblum.
+“Rather than making your regular student loan payment, you make your chapter 13 plan payment, which will be lower.”

-- Catch up on mortgage payments: A Chapter 7 bankruptcy allows the holder of your mortgage to foreclose, so you may want to consider filing for Chapter 13 to give yourself more time to catch up on your mortgage payments.
+- Late payments: A chapter 7 bankruptcy allows the holder of your mortgage to foreclose, so you may want to consider filing for chapter 13 to give yourself more time to catch up on your mortgage payments.
 Typically, under a chapter 13 bankruptcy, you’re allowed to hold onto the property that you’re making payments on.